Neuroscience of music: Neural correlates of musical memory

 A PET study looking into the neural correlates of musical semantic and episodic memory found distinct activation patterns.
 Semantic musical memory involves the sense of familiarity of songs.
 The semantic memory for music condition resulted in bilateral activation in the medial and orbital frontal cortex, as well as activation in the left angular gyrus and the left anterior region of the middle temporal gyri.
 These patterns support the functional asymmetry favouring the left hemisphere for semantic memory.
 Left anterior temporal and inferior frontal regions that were activated in the musical semantic memory task produced activation peaks specifically during the presentation of musical material, suggestion that these regions are somewhat functionally specialized for musical semantic representations.

 Episodic memory of musical information involves the ability to recall the former context associated with a musical excerpt.
 In the condition invoking episodic memory for music, activations were found bilaterally in the middle and superior frontal gyri and precuneus, with activation predominant in the right hemisphere.
 Other studies have found the precuneus to become activated in successful episodic recall.
 As it was activated in the familiar memory condition of episodic memory, this activation may be explained by the successful recall of the melody.

 When it comes to memory for pitch, there appears to be a dynamic and distributed brain network subserves pitch memory processes.
 Gaab, Gaser, Zaehle, Jancke and Schlaug (2003) examined the functional anatomy of pitch memory using functional magnetic resonance imaging (fMRI).
 An analysis of performance scores in a pitch memory task resulted in a significant correlation between good task performance and the supramarginal gyrus (SMG) as well as the dorsolateral cerebellum.
 Findings indicate that the dorsolateral cerebellum may act as a pitch discrimination processor and the SMG may act as a short-term pitch information storage site.
 The left hemisphere was found to be more prominent in the pitch memory task than the right hemispheric regions.

 Therapeutic effects of music on memory

 Musical training has been shown to aid memory.
 Altenmuller et al. studied the difference between active and passive musical instruction and found both that over a longer (but not short) period of time, the actively taught students retained much more information than the passively taught students.
 The actively taught students were also found to have greater cerebral cortex activation.
 The passively taught students weren't wasting their time; they, along with the active group, displayed greater left hemisphere activity, which is typical in trained musicians.

 Research suggests we listen to the same songs repeatedly because of musical nostalgia.
-One major study, published in the journal Memory & Cognition, found that music enables the mind to evoke memories of the past.
+One major study, published in the journal Memory & Cognition, found that music enables the mind to evoke memories of the past, known as music-evoked autobiographical memories.